TeachingMaterial/ELEE1147_Exercises/src/Algorithms/Algorithms.md

 1. Try running each algorithm to see if you get different results, record them and work out the average time, either in code or outside.

+2. Run each algorithm again using the following two arrays, and again compare the times:

+    - Sorted
+       - `int array1[] = {55, 60, 65, 70, 80, 90};`

+    - Revesed Sorted
+       - `int array1[] = {90, 80, 70, 65, 60, 55};`

-2. Increase the size of the array and see if the current performance changes accross the each algorithm and rank them.
+3. Increase the size of the array and see if the current performance changes accross the each algorithm and rank them.